 Bread is taken seriously in Paris.

-Every year, the city of Paris holds a competition for the best baguette, the results are published, the list is debated in the media, and Parisians flock to the winning bakeries.
+Every year, the city holds a competition for the best baguette, the results are published, the list is debated in the media, and Parisians flock to the winning bakeries.

 The grand prize winner of the Grand Prix de la Baguette de la Ville de Paris has the honor of supplying baguettes to the President of France at the Élysée Palace for the entire year.